rs/rest-layer/README.md

 The following numeric comparisons operators are supported: `$lt`, `$lte`, `$gt`, `$gte`.

-The `$exists` operator matches document containing the field, even if this field is `null`"
+The `$exists` operator matches document containing the field, even if this field is `null`

 ```json
 {"type": {"$exists": true}}